Whose faith saves us?

 (used with artist's permission)

-In his GCI Weekly Update letter titled "Embracing Our New Identity in Christ," GCI president Dr. Joseph Tkach references the book of Galatians where Paul addresses a group of terribly confused Christians who he says have been "bewitched" (Galatians 3:1).
+In the book of Galatians, the apostle Paul addresses a group of terribly confused Christians who he says have been "bewitched" (Galatians 3:1).
 Clearly they are in a spiritually dangerous situation, having lost sight of the true basis of their identity, salvation and continuing life in Christ.
 And so, in love, but with apostolic fervor, Paul exhorts them to get back to the true gospel (Galatians 1:6-10).
 In chapter 2, he continues that exhortation by sharing his own faith story in this theologically-rich passage:

 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.
 (Galatians 2:20 KJV, emphasis added)Note that the KJV has the faith of the Son of God, where other translations have faith in the Son of God.
 Which translation is correct---whose faith did Paul rely on for his salvation and continuing life in Christ---his or Christ's?
-Dr. Tkach comments:
+Joseph Tkach (Grace Communion Seminary board chair) comments:

 Paul understood Jesus to be both the subject and the object of saving faith.
 As subject, he is the active agent who authors faith.
 As object, he responds as one of us with perfect faith, doing so in our place and on our behalf.
 It is his faith and faithfulness, not ours, that gives us our new identity and makes us righteous in him.